datatrans/docs.pci-proxy.com/forward-receiver/sftp.md

 ## 1. Add SFTP-Receiver to your account

-Adding SFTP-Receivers is easy.
+Adding a SFTP-Receiver is easy.
 You can either pick from our list of supported SFTP-Receivers or add new ones:

 | Click to Add** **[**SFTP-Receivers**](https://admin.sandbox.datatrans.com/showcase/pci-proxy/add-receiver.html) |
 | :--- |